A Sikh's mission is to promote chardi kala around the world.

 consciousness as taught by Guru Nanak Dev Ji throughout his life and travels.

-Our ultimate goal is to afford every person in the community
+A Sikh's ultimate vision is to afford every person in the community

 the opportunities to explore the sensitivities of the human spirit to